henshs/TOVToolkit/README.md

 * Adjust `min_pressure`, `max_pressure`, and `max_radius` in the script to explore different mass-radius ranges.
 * The script uses monotonic PCHIP interpolation to avoid spurious oscillations in the density-pressure relation.
 * Metric breakdown or negative densities trigger early termination.

+## Disclaimer

+- The EoS tables included are sourced from various repositories.
+Please ensure their consistency and suitability before using them for any scientific or publication purposes.
+- The TOV solver has been tested for accuracy, but if you encounter any issues or unexpected behavior, please contact me at **sudiptahensh2009@gmail.com**.

 ## References